lkesteloot/unsong/unsong.md

 [open-bracket]Yeah, when Father killed me, I think I ended up in your mind too.
 And Uriel with me.]

-[open-bracket]So…Ana…Erica…Dylan…Sohu…Uriel…is there anyone else I should know about?]
+[open-bracket]So...
+Ana...
+Erica...
+Dylan...
+Sohu...
+Uriel... is there anyone else I should know about?]

 [open-bracket]Aaaaaaron, you thought you were going to marry everyone except me but I ended up inside your head aaaaannnyway.]